Where I Threw-Up my Ghosts

 “I got some advice, from a street fighter just like you.
 He told me to try the judge, so I crucified the motherfucker in the press, pretrial.
 I filed a complaint against him with the Judicial Inquiry Board.”

-“You gotta understand — Cook County’s Montezuma County,” I said, trying to justify myself as Udenni played with pebbles and twigs, looking over at the Basque shepherd and his flock of angora munching the lush, mountainside grass.
+“You gotta understand — Cook County’s just like Montezuma County here,” I said, trying to justify myself as Udenni played with pebbles and twigs, looking over at the Basque shepherd and his flock of angora munching the lush, mountainside grass.
 “In Cook County, the judiciary’s Irish and everybody’s somebody’s cousin.
 Least that’s how it was back then, Josh.
 I mean, I knew a Greek woman who changed her name to Rose Kelly so she could get elected judge.”

 “All politics is local.”